All gender housing is an option for all undergraduate students who are eligible for university housing.

 What should I do if I already submitted my residence application and wish to add a specific roommate choice or change the information I originally indicated?

-You can re-enter Housing Self Service and update your housing application which will override the first application.
-Assignments are processed at the end of May; therefore, the application must be complete by May 31st in order for it to be considered.
+You can re-enter the housing contract and update your housing information.
+You can continue to search and add or change roommates through My College Roommate until the deadline.
+Assignments are processed in June; therefore, the application must be complete by the deadline in order for it to be considered.

 What should I do if I need special housing consideration due to a medical condition?